Rm-lee/PObox/README.md

 <br>

-### Trying to keep track of all of the projects you are working on, where they're saved, what resources they use, documentation, specific commands to run them ect can be a real pain.
+#### Trying to keep track of all of the projects you are working on, where they're saved, what resources they use, documentation, specific commands used to run them ect can be a real pain.
 So I decided to solve this problem by creating a small application that sits in your computers system tray to help organize all of these into one quick and easy to access place.

-#

-## What

-#### PO-box is a Cross platform system tray application for Linux, Windows and Mac that keeps Project files and resources organized and easily accessible.
-Resources that can be linked include, files, bookmarks to specific websites useful for a project, command line commands for the project also search and linking of specific desktop applications used for project.
-All information is stored in projects.db3 file created locally in respective platforms app data location.
+- PO-box is a Cross platform system tray application for Linux, Windows and Mac that keeps Project files and resources organized and easily accessible.
+Resources that can be linked include files, bookmarks to specific websites useful for a project, command line commands for the project, also searching for and linking of specific desktop applications used for project to individual projects.
+All information is persisted in projects.db3 file created locally in respective platforms app data location.
 On linux this would be located in your user's `home/.config/po-box` directory.

 <br>